precia-verma/Group-Projects/_posts/Foundation/C-github_pages/2025-09-16-front-page-for-car-blog.md

 ---
-title: "Welcome to the Brew Shop! 🍺"
+title: "Front Page for Car Blog"
 layout: post
 date: 2025-09-16
-permalink: /homebrew-installation-shop/
+permalink: /front-page/
 ---

-## Welcome to the Brew Shop! 🍺
+## You've Been Hired!

 ---

-### If you're driving anything other than a MacOS car, then you can skip this pickup stop.
+Welcome to the new CSSE pickup and delivery service!
+You've been hired to pick up different items for your customer and deliver it to them using your terminal.

 ---

-Your customer wants Homebrew, here’s how to get it:

-First, let's check if you already have Homebrew in your car.
-In a new terminal, type `brew --version`.
-If the command is not found, then you need to order Homebrew.
+Your job is to make sure you first have a terminal on your machine.
+If you're driving a Kasm/Linux car, it should be in the top menu.
+If you're driving a MacOS car, it should already be installed.
+You can access it in your finder or apps.

+- **Remember:** If you're driving a MacOS car, the instructions for a Kasm/Linux car will not work for you, and is guranteed to cause errors, and vice versa.
+Make sure to follow the instructions for your specific machine.

+---

+Now--your customer has created a list of items to pickup.
+You will obtain these items and then add them into your terminal:
+1. 1 Homebrew 🍺
+2. Shiny Ruby Gems 💎♦️
+3. 1 Python Snake 🐍

 To do so, go to `https://brew.sh/` and follow the instructions.